robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 <!-- TODO: update to temp -->

 <!-- Figure: Time window -->

-(ref:temp) Varying temporal scale in multilayer networks.
-Multilayer networks were generated of caribou social associations (*Rangifer tarandus*, n = 21 females) on Fogo Island, Newfoundland within ordinal time windows (20 ordinal sample periods of 35-36 days) between 2017-04-21 and 2019-03-27.
-A) Edge overlap across time windows showed two periods of low overlap (time windows 2-5 and 12-15), and three periods of high overlap (time windows 1, 6-11, 15-20).
-B) Ordinal network layers showing unweighted edges between individuals within time windows.
-Like edge overlap, individuals were more connected in time window 1, 6-11, and 15-20, compared to 2-5 and 12-15.
-C) Graph strength within time windows showing individuals as thin grey lines and mean across individuals as thick grey lines.
-Graph strength peaked in time window 9, with noticeable higher strength than the following year.

 <!-- TODO: a bit more for g strength? -->